-- My body told me it was time to test not wearing it.
+- My body told me it was time to test not wearing it after months of habitual wearing.
 I forgot to put it on one night and the following day, felt fine, and figured I’d test not wearing it for a few days to see if the stability held.
-I put it back on once or twice, but haven’t since.
+I’ve put it back on once or twice, but haven’t since.

 I hope this encourages all of you to know that if you really commit to healing an injury like this, no matter how old it is or you are, you can get better.
 Although our bodies are healing themselves all the time, there’s so much you can do to support that process.